We're Not Drinkers, Do We Still Have to Serve Alcohol to our Guests?

 Throughout our wedding planning journey, my fiancé, TJ, and I haven’t experienced many controversies.
 We are truly lucky in the sense that our family wants us to have what we want at our wedding.
-However, as mentioned in my previous post, the least important item to us was alcohol, as neither of us drink.
+However, the least important item to us was alcohol, as neither of us are drinkers.
 At the same time, we do recognize that most people enjoy a drink with their meal and it does help in loosening people up on the dance floor!
-For that reason we decided that we wanted to have alcohol, in some capacity, at our reception.
+For that reason, we decided that we wanted to have alcohol, in some capacity, at our reception.

 I did a lot of research in this area, as I wanted to make sure our guests would enjoy themselves, but also prevent us from spending an egregious amount on alcohol.
 Some people encouraged us just to do a cash bar, and although that would be the most cost-efficient on our end, we didn’t feel it was fair to ask our guests to travel from so far away and then not provide them with an adult beverage (honestly, though, if alcohol is strictly not in your budget, go for a cash bar – your friends and family should not complain about what you provide at your wedding).
 Additionally, we were informed from multiple caterers that, in North Carolina, having a cash bar requires jumping through some hoops (permits and insurance), which seemed like a lot more trouble than it was worth.
 Others encouraged us to do just beer and wine through our caterers, as the price point per person was a lot lower than having liquor and/or signature cocktails.
 Although the price point was reasonable, it was still more than we wanted to spend.